 For a golfer with a very high swing speed (think driver swing speeds well over 105 mph) or a very aggressive downswing, a low kick point can cause problems.
 The dynamic "kick" that helps slower swingers can become uncontrollable at high speeds.
 The most common miss is "ballooning" - launching the ball too high with excessive spin, causing it to climb into the air and then fall short of the target, especially into the wind.
 These golfers typically need the stability of a mid- or high-kick point shaft to control trajectory and spin for more consistent, penetrating iron shots, even on windy days.

-How Can You Figure Out if a Low Kick Point Shaft is Right for You?
+How to Tell If a Low Kick Point Shaft is Right for You (In 3 Steps)

 Step 1: Get Expert Feedback